bigmlcom/bigml-node/docs/index.md

 classify a dataset of input data.
 They are the analogous to the batch predictions generated from models, but for clusters.
 These resources are handled through `bigml.BatchCentroid`.

+- **anomaly detectors** They are unsupervised learning models that detect instances in the training dataset that are anomalous.
+The information it returns encloses a `top_anomalies` block that contains a list of the most anomalous points.
+For each instance, a `score` from 0 to 1 is computed.
+The closer to 1, the more anomalous.
+These resources are handled through `bigml.Anomaly`.

+- **anomaly scores** Are scores computed for any user-given input data using an anomaly detector.
+These resources are handled through `bigml.AnomalyScore`

 Creating resources
 ------------------